Rosuav/MustardMine/README.md

   - What should the Twitter MLE react to for "send now"?
 Ctrl-Enter okay?
 * Can it be made so mods can be given permission to select a pre-built setup?
 Editors get full access (including seeing MM's own configs).
+* Maybe make a "copy setup to clipboard" to allow them to be shared?
+Use the same JSON format as is in the backup file, so you can cherry-pick from there too.

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.